extrasmallwinnie/micromeg/README.md

 This metadata object is a tibble (because I personally like the [tidyverse grammar](https://www.tmwr.org/tidyverse)), but data frames should also be fine to use.
+If you use my tools, everything will end up getting <sub>tibblefied</sub> anyway.

 The “SampleID” field hasn’t been discussed yet, but it’s exactly what it sounds like!
 It must be unique, and it must match what you’ve called